lesindatawizard/D46-Python-Assignments/README.md

 1. Exercise 2: Created a Python module named employee that contains a class Employee with attributes name, salary and methods get_name() and get_salary().
 Wrote a program to use this module to create an object of the Employee class and display its name and salary.

+# Assignment 7

+Report on Numpy and Pandas part using Python

+# Steps Done

+Exercise 1: Created a numpy array containing the numbers from 1 to 10, and then reshaped it to a 2x5 matrix.
+Exercise 2: Created a numpy array containing the numbers from 1 to 20, and then extracted the elements between the 5th and 15th index.
+Exercise 3: Created a Pandas series with the following data: {'apples': 3, 'bananas': 2, 'oranges': 1}.
+Then, added a new item to the series with the key 'pears' and the value 4.

+# Assignment 7 (DataFrame)

+Report on Numpy and Pandas part using Python

+# Steps Done

+Exercise 4: Created a dataframe with the following columns: name, age, and gender.
+Exercise 5: Added a new column to the data frame created in question 1, called occupation.
+The values added into this column should be Programmer, Manager, and Analyst, corresponding to the rows in the dataframe.
+Exercise 6: Selected the rows of the dataframe where the age is greater than or equal to 30.
+Exercise 7: Converted this dataframe to a csv file and read that csv file, finally displayed the contents.